|A Deptford Walk

 The first passenger railway in London, designed by GT Landmann, was built in 1836 between Deptford (later Greenwich) and Spa Road (later London Bridge).
 The track was laid across four miles of mainly gardens and meadowland on a viaduct of 878 arches which utilised some 60 million bricks!
 It was intended to build houses within the arches but they proved unsuitable and many are now used for workshops/storage.
 A tree-lined boulevard run at ground level along the length of the track, of which only fragments remain.
 This crossed the Creek by means of a bridge for which a toll was charged.
 The Hapenny Hatch has been re-instated - without the charge.
 The derelict lifting bridge would have enabled the track to be lifted clear of boats using the Creek.
 The line was lit by 200 gas lamps supplied by the the railway companys own gasworks on the site now occupied by the Creekside Centre.

 The Royal Naval Dockyard was established by Henry VIII in 1513 becoming the chief Thames dockyard and bringing a large population and prosperity to Deptford.
 However the silting up of the river and the change to iron ships led to its closure in 1869 at which time it covered 27 acres and employed 800 people.
 It had produced some 450 ships, the last being the Druid.
 The site served as a cattle market from 1871-1912 then a War Department supply depot before being purchased by Convoys (importers of newsprint) in 1984.
 Convoys have now left and mixed re-development is planned for the site.
 At the river end of Watergate Street is a view of the Master Shipwrights House of 1708 with adjoining Naval Offices.
-This property is now privately owned and under-going restoration.

 The site now occupied by Fairview Housing is a historic site having been used by Trinity House 1511-1660, the East India Company 1600-1782 and the General Steam Navigation Company 1825-1970.
 In 1889 the worlds first electric power station to generate at high tension was built by Sebastian De Ferranti.
 Extensions were added in 1926 (Deptford West) and 1948 (Deptford East).
 The buildings were finally demolished in 1992 and only the coaling jetty remains.